Fare: New American

 The Peter Shields Inn is a fine dining restaurant located in a charming Georgian revival home, across the street from the ocean.

-The attractive inn is perhaps the best Cape May fine dining experience, popular with 55+ patrons who come to enjoy gourmet dining with old world ambiance and charm in a sophisticated setting.
+The attractive inn is popular with 55+ patrons who come to enjoy gourmet dining with old world ambiance and charm in a sophisticated setting.
 Patrons are likely to come dressed upscale casual, and in the cooler months, men can be seen wearing jackets with open collars.

 The seasonal New American menu is prepared under the direction of Executive Chef Carl Messick, who received his formal culinary training at the New England Culinary Institute, has honed his skills at The Blackfish of Stone Harbor, The Ebbitt Room in Cape May, and the White Heron Grill in Stone Harbor.